parallaxinc/propgcc/README.txt

 (6) make all-target-libgcc
 (7) make install-target-libgcc

+-------------------------- newlib ---------------------------------
+To build under Linux, execute the following commands (starting in this directory, which I assume is named "propgcc" on your system):

+(1) mkdir -p ../build/newlib
+(2) cd ../build/newlib
+(3) ../../propgcc/newlib/src/configure --target=propeller-elf --prefix=/usr/local/propeller
+(4) make all

+This will build newlib.

+To install it in /usr/local/propeller (make sure that directory exists on your system and is writable first!) do:

+(5) make install

 --------------------------- demos ---------------------------------

 The following demos are provided.
 In each directory there should be a